Curated OER

 Pets are Popular with U.S. Presidents

-Young scholars discuss their pets and read about pets that have lived in the White House.
-In this current events lesson, the teacher introduces the article with a vocabulary activity and pet survey, then the students read the news...
+Students discuss their pets and read about pets that have lived in the White House.
+In this current events lesson plan, the teacher introduces the article with a vocabulary activity and pet survey, then the students read the news article...

 Curated OER